microsoft/azuredevopslabs/labs/java/intellijgit/readme.md

     ![New Team Services Git project](images/intellij-new-myshuttlecalc-project.png)

 1. Enter **MyShuttleCalc** into the search bar and select the MyShuttleCalc repo from your team project.
-Click the Clone button to clone the repo to the VM.
+Click Clone to clone the repo to the VM.

     ![Clone the MyShuttleCalc repo](images/intellij-clone-myshuttlecalc.png)

-1. IntelliJ will prompt to open the project in the same or a new window.
+1. IntelliJ will prompt you to open the project in the same or a new window.
 Choose **New Window** to open another instance of IntelliJ with the MyShuttleCalc project.

     ![New window](images/intellij-new-window.png)